sqqyqqh/fcc-certifications/README.md

 # fcc-certifications
-FreeCodeCamp projetcs and certifications (examples for my students).
+FreeCodeCamp projects and certifications (examples for my students).